timescale/docs.timescale.com-content/api.md

 columns, but the reverse is not allowed.
 UNIQUE and PRIMARY constraints must include the partitioning key.

->:WARNING: Running `create_hypertable` with the data migration on a table with foreign key contraints might result in a deadlock.
-This is likely to happen if parallel transactions simultaneously try to insert data into tables referenced from the converting table and into the converting table itself.
+>:TIP: Running `create_hypertable` with the data migration on a table with foreign key contraints might result in a deadlock.
+This is likely to happen when concurrent transactions simultaneously try to insert data into tables, which are referenced in the foreign key constraints, and into the converting table itself.
-The deadlock can abort `create_hypertable`.
+The deadlock might abort `create_hypertable`.
 >
 >The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction.